writethedocs/www/docs/conf/australia/2023/news/welcome.rst

 We're excited to announce the dates for our next conference:
 **Write the Docs Australia 2023 will be on December 7-8, 2022, in Melbourne**

-Write the Docs Australia will be an in person conference, similar to our pre-COVID conferences.
+Write the Docs Australia will be an in-person conference, similar to our pre-COVID conferences.
 Speakers will be present in person and speaking from the conference stage.
 We will also offer a free live stream of the talks, and remote participants are encouraged to participate in our Slack.
 The unconference will not be streamed.

 The conference will follow all local COVID regulations that apply at the time, and we will announce more specific policies before our tickets go on sale so people can make an informed decision.